radius logo

 Story originally appeard on CommercialPropertryExecutive.com

-In the past couple of years, the self storage sector was defined by heightened development activity.
+In the past couple of years, the self storage sector was defined by heightened development cycle activity.
 And as new players continue to enter the business, the industry is becoming increasingly more competitive.
 Commercial Property Executive discussed where the business is heading with Michael Johnson, principal of Bellomy & Co.
 In the interview below, he provided insights on the impact of heavy deliveries over the past few years and the challenges of the self storage financing landscape, and also listed a few pieces of advice for those starting out in this business. mj-headshot

 How has the self storage industry changed during the past few years?